Our rating(3.8/5)

 Judging by customer reviews, it’s hit-and-miss how good your experience of myPOS’s customer service will be.
 Some countries have no phone number to call, but in Ireland, there is a 24/7 customer support line on hand when you need it.

-According to myPOS, they are following the same European laws as any other payment provider, but at least during the sign-up process, they are asking for more proof and documentation than other Ireland-based payment providers.
+According to myPOS, they are following the same European laws as any other payment provider.
+At least during the sign-up process, they are asking for more proof and documentation than other Ireland-based payment providers.